Ohjurot/DualSense-Windows/README.md

 - ~~Controlling and reading the adaptive triggers.~~ DONE!
 - Writing basic Output state via bluetooth. *Work in progress*
 - Addition output parameters. *Work in progress*
-- Documenting the raw protocol.
-- Documenting the API
+- Documenting the API *Work in progress*
 - Updating the github repo and publish release

 First preview should be released before 28.11.2020 (The hard work is done - The USB protocol is, at least partially, reverse engineered)